Fairfield Hospital (Sydney)

 Fairfield Hospital is a general hospital located in Prairiewood, in Western Sydney, New South Wales, Australia.
 Located in the City of Fairfield, it has about 200 beds and provides general medical, physiotherapy, general surgical, obstetric, paediatric, emergency, ambulatory care, and drug health services.
+The hospital opened at its current location in Prairiewood in 1988, after relocating from the old site on The Horsley Drive in Fairfield.